ansys/pydyna/docker/pre/README.rst

   The ``docker`` file in the  ``docker/pre`` directory is used to build the Linux-based Docker image.

-* Ensure that Docker is installed on your machine.
+* Ensure that Docker is installed and started on your machine.
 If you do not have Docker Desktop installed, see `Overview of Docker Desktop <https://docs.docker.com/desktop/>`_ for installation links.

 * If you are building the image on Windows, ensure that the Windows Subsystem for Linux (WSL)